What is Tug

 3. Writing that much code in such a short amount of time led to the need to refactor way more than would have been necessary if the code evolved more slowly and incrementally.
 I found I needed to move things around, do mass renames of file and functions, trim off dead ends that weren't worth keeping.

 This last discovery hit me while I was watching Claude Code do its work in the terminal.
 1 I saw how the AI assistants really struggled at refactoring.
 They could write code fluently—almost effortlessly—but then couldn't always read back what they had written.
 The problem became more profound as the number of lines of code involved became larger, which makes sense, given the size of context windows.
-However, there was also a struggle with the semantic and conceptual connections between code, which led to observations like this:
+However, there was also a struggle with the semantic and conceptual connections between code, which lead to greps for code “analysis” or sed/awk call chains to do a complex refactor.